Victor2266/WebsocketMultiplayerGame/README.md

 Agar.io Type Multiplayer Game using JavaScript, node.js and websockets

 # Local Setup
-First use cd to navigate the terminal to the base directory
+1. First use cd to navigate the terminal to the base directory
+2. Type the following commands to run the server
 ```
 install node.js
-and type node server/server.js to run it and open brower to http://localhost:3000/
+node server/server.js
 ```
+3. Open internet brower to http://localhost:3000/ to play play the game
+4. Open Multiple windows to see multiplayer realtime connectivity

 # Abstract:
 Agar.io Implementation: Development of a real-time multi-player gaming system that is highly scalable and optimized in a distributed architecture.
 In this development process, the key challenges that come into focus are those of real-time synchronization, network latency handling, load balancing, and fault tolerance.
 Agar.io is a game that demands smooth and continuous updates of player movements, collision detection, and leaderboard updating.